JeongMyeonghoon1105/JeongMyeonghoon1105/README.md

 ### Welcome to my github profile.
 I'm a college student living in Suwon, South Korea.
 Studying to become a software engineer.
-I've been teaching C, OpenCV, Tensorflow, etc. at software academy.
+I've been teaching C, OpenCV, Tensorflow, etc. at software class.

 <br/>